M-ZakiFahrezi/M-ZakiFahrezi.github.io/_en/2025-02-20-ruby-and-jekyll-installation.md

 sudo apt update
+sudo apt install ruby-full build-essential zlib1g-dev

+Add RubyGems to your PATH:
-sudo apt install ruby-full build-essential zlib1g-dev Tambahkan RubyGems ke PATH: echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc echo 'export GEM_HOME="$HOME/gems"' >> ~/.bashrc echo 'export PATH="$HOME/gems/bin:$PATH"' >> ~/.bashrc source ~/.bashrc
+echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc echo 'export GEM_HOME="$HOME/gems"' >> ~/.bashrc echo 'export PATH="$HOME/gems/bin:$PATH"' >> ~/.bashrc
+source ~/.bashrc

-🌟 Instalasi Jekyll
+🌟 Install Jekyll
+Once Ruby is installed, run:
-Setelah Ruby terinstal, jalankan: gem install jekyll bundler
+gem install jekyll bundler

-🚀 Membuat dan Menjalankan Proyek Jekyll
+🚀 Create and Run a Jekyll Project

-1. Membuat proyek baru:
+1. Create a new project:
    jekyll new nama-proyek
    cd nama-proyek

-2. Menjalankan server lokal:
+2. Start the local server:
    bundle exec jekyll serve
-   Buka di browser:
+   Open in your browser:
    http://localhost:4000

-🧪 Cek Versi
+🧪 Check Versions
 ruby -v # versi Ruby
 jekyll -v # versi Jekyll

 ---

-## ✅ Kesimpulan
+## ✅ Conclusion

-Instalasi Jekyll membutuhkan beberapa langkah utama, yaitu:
+Installing Jekyll involves a few key steps:

-1. **Menginstal Ruby** – sebagai fondasi karena Jekyll dibangun dengan Ruby.
+1. **install Ruby** – the foundation, since Jekyll is built with Ruby.
-2. **Menginstal Jekyll dan Bundler** – menggunakan perintah `gem install`.
+2. **install Jekyll and Bundler** – using the `gem install` command.
-3. **Membuat dan menjalankan proyek Jekyll** – dengan `jekyll new` dan `bundle exec jekyll serve`.
+3. **Create and run a Jekyll project** – using `jekyll new` and `bundle exec jekyll serve`.

-Dengan mengikuti langkah-langkah ini, kamu sudah siap membangun situs statis menggunakan Jekyll di berbagai sistem operasi (Windows, macOS, atau Linux).
-Pastikan kamu juga melakukan pengecekan versi dan menyesuaikan jika menggunakan layanan seperti GitHub Pages.
+By following these steps, you’re ready to build a static website using Jekyll on any operating system (Windows, macOS, or Linux).
+Make sure to check your installed versions and adjust configurations when deploying to services like GitHub Pages.

-> Selamat berkarya dengan Jekyll! 🚀
+> Happy building with Jekyll! 🚀